vwaurich/OMVis/readme.txt

 OMVis is a tool to visualize and animate simulation models.
 It is meant to visualize models from different simulation tools.
 What shall be visualized is described in a XML-file and the result files provide the corresponding data.
-Besides the animation of result fiels, there is a possibility to animate multibody-systems with a FMU interactively.
+Besides the animation of result files, there is a possibility to animate multibody-systems with a FMU interactively.

 === BUILD AND COMPILE ===